shun60s/Harmonic/README.md

 A music spectrogram comparison of input and output of Tube Amplifier (PC simulation).

 Matching portion (red rectangle area) in the template spectrogram  to compare.
-Set diagonal position by pointing-device mouse and figure exist.
+Set diagonal position by pointing-device mouse and exist figure.
 Matching portion in the matching spectrogram will be detected by cv2.matchTemplate function.
 ![figure_input5](doc/template.png)

 each matching portion of template spectrogram and matching spectrogram